uc-cdis/gen3.org/content/resources/operator/_index.md

 ## 4. Dictionary Update Documentation

 When making updates to data dictionaries, it's important to document these changes for good record keeping purposes.
 The documentation should be implemented in the release notes of the respective GitHub site.
 All changes should be denoted from minor to major changes.
 Common updates include enumerated value modifications, adding or removing properties or nodes, and updates to links that describe relationships and dependencies between nodes.
-Every release is assoicated with a unique tag which differentiates dictionary versions.
+Every release is associated with a unique tag which differentiates dictionary versions.
 The tags are incrementally changed based on how extensive an update (for example, for a minor update such as changing a property name version 3.3.2 would become 3.3.3).

 ### Example Documentation